marten-seemann/base-drafts/draft-ietf-quic-transport.md

 This includes a list of versions that the server will accept.

 This system allows a server to process packets with unsupported versions without retaining state.
-Though either the Initial packet or the Version Negotiation packet that is sent in response could be lost, the client will send new packets until it successfully receives a response or it abandons the connection attempt.
+Though either the Client Initial packet or the Version Negotiation packet that is sent in response could be lost, the client will send new packets until it successfully receives a response or it abandons the connection attempt.

 ### Handling Version Negotiation Packets {#handle-vn}